mlpack/mlpack/doc/user/load_save.md

 ## Image data

-mlpack load, saves, and modifies image data using the [STB library](https://github.com/nothings/stb/).
+mlpack loads, saves, and modifies image data using the [STB library](https://github.com/nothings/stb/).
 STB is a header-only library that is bundled with mlpack; but, it is also possible to use a version of STB